wp-plugins/ultimate-auction/README.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 3.6.2 =
+* New Feature - Free plugin now has a feature where in admin can now configure visitors to place bids by just providing name and email instead of creating an account on the website.
+* Fix - User deletion will now delete all corresponding auctions.

 = 3.6.1 =
 * New Feature - New payment method known as CASH has been added.
 * Fix - Currencies are now displayed with their symbols and values are comma separated.